microsoft/FluidFramework/README.md

 Get up and running quickly using our documentation at <https://aka.ms/fluid>.

+## Directory Structure

+_Coming soon._

 ## Building

-In order to build the Fluid Framework, ensure that you have installed [Git](https://git-scm.com/downloads) and **v10** of [Node.js](https://nodejs.org/).
+In order to build the Fluid Framework, ensure that you have installed [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/).

-> Fluid Framework's toolchain has a known issue with Node versions later than v10.
-The latest v10 release can be found [here](https://nodejs.org/dist/latest-v10.x/).
->
-> _You may want to use nvm (for [Windows](https://github.com/coreybutler/nvm-windows) or [MacOS/Linux](https://github.com/nvm-sh/nvm)) to install v10 side-by-side with later versions of Node.js._
+> We recommend using nvm (for [Windows](https://github.com/coreybutler/nvm-windows) or [MacOS/Linux](https://github.com/nvm-sh/nvm)) to install Node.js, in case you find yourself needing to install different versions of Node.js side-by-side.

 Clone a copy of the repo and change to the repo root directory: